DevOps-Learning-Org-Prasanth/chef-kube_cluster/README.md

 ### actions
 - Add chef_pem key to secrets.
 - create a folder with knife config.rb
-- apply knife cookbook upload
+- apply knife cookbook upload - to aupload cookbook to supermarket
+- Create and push policies to chef server